-Can you start a U.S. business as a non-resident from outside of United States?
+Can you start a U.S. business as a non-U.S. citizen or non-U.S. resident from outside of United States?

-Non-residents can definitely start a company in United States...
+Non-US citizens and non-US residents can definitely start a business in United States…

-As a business lawyer for non-residents, I've assisted hundreds of clients just like you start their business and I can definitely help you with yours.
+As a business lawyer for non citizens, I’ve assisted hundreds of clients just like you start their business and I can definitely help you with yours.

-If you are looking start your business in United States, you can email me, Sam Mollaei Esq., at email@example.com to get started...
+If you are looking start your business in United States as a non-resident or non-citizen, you can email me, Sam Mollaei Esq., at [email protected] to get started…

-It is not necessary to be a U.S. citizen or to have a green card to own and operate an LLC or Corporation formed in the U.S.
+It is not necessary to be a U.S. citizen or to be a U.S. resident or to have a green card to start and operate an LLC or a Corporation formed in the U.S.

 Accessing the U.S. marketplace is the key to success for many businesses around the world.
 The most effective way to reach this “land of opportunity” is with a U.S. company.